Can Nutrition Make a Difference in Your Yoga Journey

 Nutrients That Support Your Yoga Journey + How to Boost Your Intake

 - Potassium: Potassium is key because it helps the body maintain proper hydration levels.
 It also prevents muscle cramps and bloating.
-Bananas, avocados, and prunes are a great source of potassium, but you should ensure that it’s included in your daily multivitamin since many people are deficient.
+Bananas, avocados, and prunes are great sources of potassium.
+But you should ensure that it’s included in your daily multivitamin since many people are deficient.

 - Fiber: Fiber supports weight loss, and it’s also important for preventing bloating.
-It also helps you feel fuller, longer, and regulates blood sugar levels.
-Fresh fruits and vegetables are great sources of fiber and they’re a good choice for before your yoga practice.
-They also provide hydration and natural sugars that can give you more energy without the crash and burn associated with refined sugar or caffeine.
+It also helps you feel fuller, longer and regulates blood sugar levels.
+Fresh fruits and vegetables are great sources of fiber and they’re a good choice for your yoga practice.
+They also provide hydration and natural sugars that can give you more energy with refined sugar or caffeine.
 Oatmeal is another great source of fiber that’s perfect for a pre-workout meal that provides lasting energy.

 - CoQ10: The body does produce its own CoQ10, but production dwindles with age.
 This antioxidant is essential for cell regeneration and overall cellular health.
-CoQ10 deficiency has been linked to cognitive issues, heart disease, and diabetes.
 Increasing your stores of CoQ10 may support anti-aging, improve fertility, and possibly prevent heart failure and some types of cancer.
 For yogis, CoQ10 is especially helpful because it reduces muscle fatigue and protects the cells from oxidative stress.
 Boost your intake by eating fatty fish, organ meats, and cruciferous veggies like kale and broccoli.

 - Omega-3 Fatty Acids: If you’re on a plant-based diet or don’t eat a lot of fish, there’s a good chance you’re not getting enough Omega-3 fatty acids.
 Omega-3s are necessary for bone, brain, and heart health, as well as reducing inflammation and joint pain and stiffness.
 Consider adding a flaxseed, fish oil, or algae supplement to your daily routine to increase your intake.

-- Vitamin B12: Vitamin B12 is only found in animal protein, so deficiency is a common issue for those on a plant-based diet.
-Vitamin B12 is necessary for many crucial body processes, including neurological function, nerve cell function, and energy production.
+- Vitamin B12: Vitamin B12 is necessary for many crucial body processes, including neurological function, nerve cell function, and energy production.
 Common signs of B12 deficiency include headaches, fatigue, depression, and heart palpitations.
 Yoga practitioners will want to pay attention to their B12 levels because deficiencies can also cause issues with balance.
-Be sure it’s included in your daily supplement, especially if you don’t eat meat.

 Good nutrition not only makes a difference in your yoga journey, but it also supports your overall mental and physical health, which is why you practice yoga in the first place.
 Yoga and nutrition can also work together before, during, and after your yoga class to improve performance and speed recovery.
 It’s all part of taking control of your health in a safe, natural, proactive way.